-- 1. Close all windows and the glass hatch.
+- Close all windows and the glass hatch.
 (The system can be armed even if the windows are open.
-However, the glass hatch must be closed.) - 2.
-Place the ignition switch in the LOCK position and remove the key. - 3.
-Close all doors.
+However, the glass hatch must be closed.) - Place the ignition switch in the LOCK position and remove the key. - Close all doors.
 Lock all doors.
-The doors can be locked with: - the power door lock switch (if the door is opened, locked and then closed). - the key master or mechanical (Intelligent Key models). - any request switch (Intelligent Key models).
+The doors can be locked with: - the power door lock switch (if the door is opened, locked and then closed). - the key master or mechanical (Intelligent Key models).